-Jon Snow's 'Game Of Thrones' Ending Was More Uplifting Than You Thought, According To Kit Harington
+Why Kit Harington Believes Jon Snow's 'GoT' Ending Was More Uplifting Than You Thought

 His watch may have ended, but Kit Harington is still sharing his thoughts on Jon's Game of Thrones ending.
 The divisive finale saw the former Commander of the Night's Watch kill Daenerys for the greater good, before being sent off to what was left of the Wall.
 Still, Harington believes Jon Snow's ending set the character free — and he's not wrong.
 Venturing off into the unknown with the Free Folk wouldn't be a happily ever after for many characters, but for a young man who spent his entire life feeling like he didn't quite fit in, it's practically a fairy tale.